MullinsLab/ISDB/doc/Manual.md

 #### `subjects`

-The number of distinct subjects (presumably human HIV+ patients) with HIV integrated anywhere in this gene.
+The number of distinct subjects with viral integrations anywhere in this gene.

 #### `unique_sites`

-The number of distinct nucleotide positions within this gene where HIV has been found to integrate.
+The number of distinct nucleotide positions within this gene where virus has been found to integrate.
 Multiplicity is ignored.

 #### `proliferating_sites`